The December Traffic Bump: How to Prep Your Blog This Year

 The Broken Link Checker can affect page speed, so I recommend running it for a few weeks, a couple of times a year, then deactivating it.

-Don’t forget, you can grab the free spreadsheet by signing up below.
+Don’t forget, you can grab the free spreadsheet to help you keep track of these tasks by signing up below.
 Make a Copy to use it as your own to-do list prepping for the December Traffic Bump:

 Have any questions about the December Traffic Bump and how to get ready for it?
 Let me know in the comments!